withastro/contribute.docs.astro.build/src/content/docs/guides/hacktoberfest.md

 1. Register for the event on [Hacktoberfest's official website](https://hacktoberfest.com/).
 2. Make any [valid contributions](#allowed-contributions) following [Hacktoberfest's rules](https://hacktoberfest.com/participation/#pr-mr-details) during October.
-3. Let us know you're participating by requesting your PRs to be labeled as `hacktoberfest-accepted`.
+3. Let us know you're participating by requesting the PRs label `hacktoberfest-accepted`.

 ## How to contribute to open-source